tstrilka/spanish/README.md

-# espanol
+# espagnol
-espanol learning app
+espagnol learning app for android, limitted to czech language. no localization yet